Image A photo of my desk setup, including a Mac mini, Dell monitor, Anglepoise lamp, and my IKEA Bekant sit-stand desk.

 - LIFX Mini smartbulb: fitted to a vintage (1960s I think) Anglepoise lamp.

 My approach to clothing is pretty simple, I always prefer clothing that is made to last, and if possible I buy as much good second-hand clothing as I can.
 If you ever meet me in person I'll probably be wearing:

-A flannel shirt from Jack Wills, that I've bought second hand from eBay.
-I like their quality and fabrics.
+- A flannel shirt from, that I've bought second hand from eBay.
+I like the quality of Portuguese made flannels.

 - A pair of Nudie Jeans.
 I like their policies of offering free repairs and trade-ins.